Cheryl is a Director with the Corporate & Finance Department in Drew & Napier.

 Cheryl publishes frequently on legal issues arising from the use of AI with the Law Society of Singapore, where her work has been cited in a Singapore regulator’s report, awarded “Best Feature Article” in the 2024 Law Gazette awards, and also featured in the Law Society’s yearly top 10 most read articles.

-She has conducted talks on AI for organisations and industry associations (e.g., IPOS International, LexisNexis SEA), local and ASEAN regulators, and in local (NUS, SMU), European and Chinese universities.
+Cheryl has conducted talks on AI for organisations and industry associations (e.g., IPOS International, LexisNexis SEA), local and ASEAN regulators, and in local (NUS, SMU), European and Chinese universities.
 She has also been invited to contribute her views on AI issues with research institutions such as the Global Cyber Security Capacity Centre at the University of Oxford, and the Global Index on Responsible AI.
-She is appointed as an Industry Fellow with the Singapore Management University’s Centre for Digital Law.

 Cheryl has advised on and drafted legislation across a wide variety of subjects, with a focus on transport (including autonomous vehicles), infrastructure, technology, and civil procedure.While in Drew & Napier, she continues to advise local statutory boards, and has embarked on a legislative project for a foreign regulator.